johnbamberg/johnbamberg.github.io/publications.md

 53. On intriguing sets of the Penttila-Williford association scheme,
 Linear Algebra and its Applications 582 (2019), no. 1 (December), 327 -- 345.
 with Klaus Metsch.
+54. Corrigendum to "Maximal linear groups induced on the Frattini quotient of a p-group'' [J. Pure Appl.
+Algebra 222 (10) (2018) 2931–2951].
+Journal of Pure and Applied Algebra 223 (2019), no. 12, 5428 -- 5429.
+with S. P. Glasby, Luke Morgan, Alice C. Niemeyer.
-54. Permutations with orders coprime to a given integer,
+55. Permutations with orders coprime to a given integer,
 Electronic Journal of Combinatorics, 27 (2020), #P1.6,
 with Stephen Glasby, Scott Harper, Cheryl E. Praeger.
-55. On $p$-groups with automorphism groups related to the Chevalley group $G_2(p)$,
+56. On $p$-groups with automorphism groups related to the Chevalley group $G_2(p)$,
 Journal of the Australian Mathematical Society 108 (2020), no. 3, pp. 321 -- 331.
 with Saul D. Freedman and Luke Morgan.
-56. The thickness of Schubert cells as incidence structures,
+57. The thickness of Schubert cells as incidence structures,
 Journal of the Australian Mathematical Society 109 (2020), no. 2, pp. 145 -- 156.
 with Arun Ram and Jon Xu.
-57. No almost simple sporadic group acts primitively on the points of a generalised quadrangle,
+58. No almost simple sporadic group acts primitively on the points of a generalised quadrangle,
 Discrete Mathematics 344 (2021), no. 4, 112291.
 with James Evans.
-58. A classification of finite locally 2-transitive generalized quadrangles,
+59. A classification of finite locally 2-transitive generalized quadrangles,
 Transactions of the American Mathematical Society 374 (2021), no. 3, 1535 -- 1578.
 with Cai-Heng Li and Eric Swartz.
-59. Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes,
+60. Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes,
 Linear Algebra and its Applications 624 (2021), pp. 281--317,
 with Giusy Monzillo and Alessandro Siciliano.